What Is Diabetic Retinopathy?

 Current standard-of-care treatments for DR – anti-VEGF agents (ranibizumab, aflibercept, faricimab), pan-retinal photocoagulation (PRP) for proliferative disease, and corticosteroid implants for DME – are largely restricted to advanced stages of disease and do not adequately address the early neuroretinal and neuroinflammatory component.
 In preclinical drug development, demonstrating that an anti-inflammatory or immunomodulatory treatment produces not only structural retinal protection but also functional visual benefit is critical for translation.
 Functional endpoint validation requires a non-invasive, repeatable readout that can be applied before and after treatment in the same animals.

-The mechanistic overlap between DR neuroinflammation and the immune cascades in autoimmune CNS disease (shared microglial activation pathways, cytokine profiles overlapping with EAE and MS models) means that immunomodulatory strategies developed for CNS neuroinflammation may have direct translational relevance for DR. For context on these shared immune mechanisms, see Neuroinflammation and Autoimmune CNS Disease.
+The mechanistic overlap between DR neuroinflammation and the immune cascades in autoimmune CNS disease (shared microglial activation pathways, cytokine profiles overlapping with EAE and MS models) means that immunomodulatory strategies developed for CNS neuroinflammation may have direct translational relevance for DR. For context on these shared immune mechanisms, see: Neuroinflammation and Autoimmune CNS Disease.

 How Striatech products help